RainCandyTech/FPArchiveIndex/README.md

 And it won't push any ads to the computer.</br>
 The binary file of the service is protected by VMProtect 3.x.
 ### Available Archives (Windows)
-Only versions release before 2022 are listed. :)</br>
+Only versions release before 2023 are listed. :)</br>
-Unfortunately I can't share them to the public, whether the info or binaries.
 |Date|Version|Is MSI installer available|
 |:---|:----:|:----:|
 |2019.6|32.0.0.207|:heavy_multiplication_x:|